projektmotor/docker-apache-load-balancer/README.md

 #### Prepare Docker Host

-To be you own local CA a root-key & root-certificate is needed.
-These two things should be placed on your docker host.
+Certification warnings suck!
+To change this (for your self-signed certificate), you should be your own local CA. All you need is a root-key (**myCA.key**) & root-certificate (**myCA.pem**).
+These two things should be placed on your docker host and mounted to any docker container which uses self-signed certificates.
 Additionally the root-certificate must be added as CA on all devices (browsers) which execute requests against your ssl-host(s).

 * create you private key:
 ```bash